 Ceilings Visually inspected from floor level.
 The ceilings are of plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls and partitions are of plasterboard construction.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are formed with suspended timber joists being overlaid with chipboard flooring.
-Internal joinery and kitchen fittings Kitchen units were visually inspected excluding appliances.
-The internal doors consist of timber panel, timber-glazed and timber panel effect style.
-The facings and skirtings are of flush style.
-The kitchen is fitted with a range of base and wall mounted units having wooden worktops.
-The stairs and balustrade are formed in timber.
-A stainless steel sink unit and side drainer is fitted within the kitchen.
-A stainless steel double sink unit and side drainer is fitted within the utility room.
-Chimney breasts and fireplaces A wood burning stove is fitted in the living room Internal decorations Visually inspected.
-The internal walls and ceilings have a papered and painted finish.
-The internal joinery is finished in paint.
+The internal walls and partitions are of plaster on the hard and plasterboard construction.
+Floors including sub floors The floors are formed with suspended timber joists being overlaid with timber tongue and groove flooring.
+The rear porch floor is of solid construction.
+Access to the sub floor is available via a floor hatch located in hallway cupboard.
+This is been restricted due to floor coverings.
+Internal joinery and kitchen fittings Interior doors are of lightweight flush timber panel design.
+Some internal doors have glazed inserts.
+The kitchen has a range of floor and wall mounted units.
+Chimney breasts and fireplaces A wood burning stove is fitted in the living room.
+Internal decorations Visually inspected.
+The internal walls and ceilings mostly have a painted finish.
 Cellars There are no cellars.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Main supply installed.
-The electricity consumer unit and meter are located under the stair.
+The electricity consumer unit and meter are located in kitchen Gas Mains supply installed.
+The gas meter is located in an external box.
+J